 - Rent prices tend to be less expensive near Aix/Marseille University (outside of the city center) compared to living in the historical part of Aix.

 - Most apartments do not have a washing machine.
 It is almost impossible to find a student apartment with a dryer.
 However, the apartment will most probably have a drying rack.
-If your apartment doesn’t have a washing machine, see where the closest laundromat is.
+If your apartment doesn’t have a washing machine, see where the closest laundromat is located.

 - Students choosing to live in an apartment should be aware that, in France, landlords take little responsibility for daily maintenance